Skip to main content

 What is underinsurance?

-Underinsurance is when the contents sum insured – the dollar amount of contents insurance you have – is less than the cost to replace what you’ve lost.
+Underinsurance is when the contents sum insured (the amount nominated on your policy to cover all of your contents), is less than the actual cost to replace your contents.

 For example, if the total value of your possessions was $50,000, but you only had $35,000 of cover, you’d be considered underinsured.